MegaCon

 MegaCon, short for Mega Convention, is a large speculative fiction convention that caters to the comic book, sci-fi, anime, fantasy, RPG, and gaming communities, often occurring in spring at the Orange County Convention Center in Orlando, Florida.
-The convention is the largest fan convention event in North America with an attendance of 210,000 in 2025 and generating an economic impact of 205 million dollars in 2024.
+The convention is tied with New York Comic Con as the largest fan convention event in North America with an internally reported attendance of 200,000 and generating an economic impact of 405 million dollars in 2026.

 History

 Founding

 The first comic book convention held in the Orlando area was OrlandoCon, held annually from 1974 to 1994.
 Regular guests included C. C. Beck, Floyd Gottfredson, and Hal Foster.
 A competing show, "Mega-Show" was founded by James Breitbiel in December 1993 at the Holiday Inn International Drive (Now the Avanti Palms) Mega-Show would occur a few times a year with a larger show "MegaCon", also by Breitbiel, debuting in 1995 at the Orlando Expo Center (Now the UCF Center for Emerging Media).
 Along with the new show, there was a smaller sister show, Tampa Mega-Show.
 The convention was acquired by the Tampa-based publisher CrossGen in 1999 with the smaller Mega-Shows being discontinued, with Elizabeth Widera brought on to run the show in 2000 and Breitbiel moving on to become CrossGen's Marketing and Distribution Director.
 During this period, from 2000 to 2003, MegaCon heavily promoted CrossGen products as the show continued to grow.
 After being the venue once in 1997, the Orange County Convention Center has since 2001, been the host of the convention.
 The new location allowed MegaCon to be the home of the long-running "Paranoia LIVE!" from 2001 to 2019.
 LARP, based on Mongoose Publishing's Paranoia.
 In 2002, the logo was changed to one with rounded rectangular letters with a capital "G" in lowercase size.

 2003 introduced after hours entertainment at the convention.
 This expanded to offsite locations in 2006.
 In late 2003, Widera purchased the convention from the failing CrossGen, which was restructuring (the publisher went bankrupt in 2004).
 Widera, who is a board member of the comics charity The Hero Initiative, ran the show along with her daughter Christine Alger until 2016.

 In 2007, MegaCon hosted the first live presentation of the Web Cartoonists' Choice Awards.
 This was followed in August 2008 with the convention hosting the first inaugural Project Fanboy Awards ceremony, awarding authors, writers and publishers with honors voted on by Internet users on the Project Fanboy website.
 Following 2009, the Project Fanboy Awards event was discontinued.

 In September 2008, MegaCon headquarters moved from Safety Harbor to Live Oak, Florida, although the actual convention remains in Orlando.
 In 2009, in addition to the main show, held February 27–March 1, convention organizers produced a "mini-MegaCon" held August 22–23 featuring a number of actors from the Buffy the Vampire Slayer TV show.